pl853/WebApp-Security-Guide/README.md

 </br>

 HTTPS doesn't always prevent the attacker from succeding when performing a MITM attack, this can be caused by a few factors:
-- Ignorant users
+- Ignorant users, the user neglects the warnings given by the browser.
+- The browser doenst give out any warnings.
+- The user falls for cheap domain name or protocol tricks used by the attacker.
 - Fake websites with similar domains. (the html of a website can be easily replicated by the attacker and the domain name can be spoofed in something that looks like the domain the victim tries to access)
-- Certification authorities mistakes
+- Certification authorities mistakes, the CA may be tricked into giving out false certificates.
+- The browser trusts a CA (certificate authoritie) that isn't trusted by the user.
-- Bugs in software
+- Bugs in the browser, the browser has a buggy SSL/TLS implentation.

-### CBM (CERTIFICATE BASES MUTUAL) AUTHENTICATION
+- The user's computer is compromised by the attacker.

 ## SECURITY LAB 1